Instagram has evolved from a photo-sharing site into a powerful social and commerce network with two billion monthly active users.

 Another brand that’s excellent at engaging men on Instagram is Chubbies.
 While Beardbrand inspires a more aspirational approach to lifestyle content, Chubbies embraces diversity and authenticity in its content creation.

 They launched in 2012 in response to the lack of swimwear options the founders could identify with.
 Since then, the brand has grown around treating its customers like friends.
-They use humor on their Instagram account to engage their target audience of 18-40-year-old males and use real customers as models in marketing campaigns.
+They use humor on their Instagram account to engage their target audience of 18 to 40-year-old males and use real customers as models in marketing campaigns.

-This relatable approach to content has helped Chubbies grow to 3.5 million subscribers without using traditional media to spread the brand’s message.
+This relatable approach to content has helped Chubbies reach millions of consumers without using traditional media to spread the brand’s message.

 GoPro uses its Instagram to tell stories from the product’s unique point of view.
 The feed is a source of inspirational and aspirational content, full of pictures and videos taken using GoPro cameras by actual customers.
 The brand’s goal with its Instagram is to use that content to drive consideration for how you could use its unique camera in your life, ultimately leading to purchase.